Atnia Card Game Rules Document

 • Speed - See “Playing Cards”

-• Offense/Defense Stats - See “Card Types” & “Playing Cards”
+• Offense/Health Stats - See “Card Types” & “Playing Cards”

-• Rules Text - Explains what a card does.
+• Description / Rules Text - Explains what a card does.
 See “Playing Cards”

 Energy System